Adam Lowe (writer)

-Adam Lowe (born 1985) is a writer, performer and publisher from Leeds, UK, though he currently lives in Manchester.
+Adam Lowe (born 1985) is a British writer, performer and publisher from Leeds who currently lives in Manchester.
 He is the UK's LGBT+ History Month Poet Laureate and was Yorkshire's Poet for 2012 (the county's selected poet for the 2012 Olympics).
 He writes poetry, plays and fiction, and he occasionally performs as Beyonce Holes.

 Biography

-Adam Lowe is of Caribbean (St. Kitts), British and Irish descent.
-He is the son of Councillor Alison Lowe, and like her graduated with both a BA and MA from the University of Leeds.
+Adam Lowe is of Afro-Caribbean (St. Kitts), British and Irish descent.
+He is the child of local politician Alison Lowe, and like her graduated with both a BA and MA from the University of Leeds.
+He is currently studying for a PhD at the University of Manchester.
 His family was the subject of the 1999 ITV docu-soap Family Life (Lion TV).
+He describes himself as genderfluid but primarily uses he/his pronouns, except when in drag.